Dales Woodland Restoration

 - learning more about trees and woodland through training and learning resources

 The project will also create and sustain 2.6 jobs, including a new Woodland Trainee job, and provide focused support for community groups within Sedbergh, Swaledale, Settle and Malham.

 The Green Recovery Challenge Fund

-YDMT received a grant of £249,900 from the government’s Green Recovery Challenge Fund to expand Together for Trees.
-It is one of the first environmental projects awarded a grant from the government’s £80 million Green Recovery Challenge Fund, which is funded by Defra and is being delivered by The National Lottery Heritage Fund in partnership with Natural England and the Environment Agency.
+YDMT received a grant of £249,900 from the Government’s Green Recovery Challenge Fund to expand Together for Trees.
+The fund was developed by Defra and its Arm's-Length Bodies.
+It is being delivered by The National Lottery Heritage Fund in partnership with Natural England, the Environment Agency and Forestry Commission.
 Read Together for Trees expands thanks to grant